Interlibrary Loan Policy

 The Interlibrary Loan service provides materials needed for academic research.
-The service is available to Marian University students, faculty, administration and staff, and members of the Congregation of Sisters of St. Agnes who have a valid Marian ID and are free of overdue materials and fines.
+The service is available to Marian University students, faculty, administration and staff who have a valid Marian University ID, and members of the Congregation of Sisters of St. Agnes who have a valid Cardinal Meyer Library Card.
+Persons requested materials via interlibrary loan must be free of overdue materials and fines.
 Please allow enough time in your research process to receive interlibrary materials.
 Materials coming from Wisconsin libraries usually arrive within a week.

 Materials available through Interlibrary Loan: